 After completing Year 1, you will earn one year of Fourth Class qualifying time credit from the Technical Safety Authority of Saskatchewan (TSASK), and be prepared to challenge:

-After completing Semester 3, you are prepared to challenge standardized Third Class exams.
+After completing semester 3 and 4, you are prepared to challenge TSASK Third Class exams.

 Personal study is recommended before you write any industry certification exam.